 NEIGHBORS!

-Over the years the Shawmut interchanged with other railroads such as The Pennsylvania, Baltimore & Ohio then later Conrail, Buffalo & Pittsburgh, etc. So I thought it would be nice to show some photos of interchange points and other photos of the neighboring lines.
+Over the years the Pittsburg & Shawmut interchanged with other railroads such as The Pennsylvania, Baltimore & Ohio then later Conrail, Buffalo & Pittsburgh, etc., thought it would be nice to show some photos of neighboring railroads.

-While some of thsee neighboring RR’s didn’t interchange or connect directly with the P&S these lines often worked together for various things such as equipment maintenance, etc.
+Some of the railroads in this section didn’t interchange directly and connect directly with the P&S, but these lines often worked together for various things such as equipment maintenance, leasing to other lines, and then in later years P&S power went to other lines.

 This one is a bit of an unusual “neighbor” photo if you can call it that.
 The P&S sometimes leased units to other railroads, here in 1972 the 233 had been leased to Lehigh Valley in this unique look with a LVRR switcher!
 They also leased the 237 to LVRR.